Herbus Slider 1

 File formats delivered: OTF, TTF, WOFF, WOFF2

-Designed by Eliott Grunewald and developed by OTT
+Designed by Eliott Grunewald.
+Developed by Solenn Bordeau at OTT

 Supported Languages